Extension Factory Builder

 A pinch asafoetida, cayenne pepper

-1 tsp whole mustard.
+1 tsp whole mustard

-1 cup french beans chopped
+1 french bean

 1 cup peas